jyalim/myconfig/README.md

 * .tmux.conf
 * .vim -- Is a directory, containing colors, syntax, and plugins.
 * .vimrc
-* .local/etc/profile.d -- Is a directory containing aliases.sh
+* .local/etc/profile.d -- Is a directory containing aliases.sh and functions.sh
 * .local/etc/template  -- Is a directory containing templates

 Vim Plugins and Fun